Gifford47/python_find_replace/README.md

 # Python find and/or replace script
 A python script, that searches und replaces whole(!) strings with regex.
 You can specify a path of operation or a single file.
-If nothing is choosen, the current working firectory is used.<br>
+If nothing is choosen, the current working directory is used.<br>

 Please provide these arguments:<br>
 -r <search_string> <replace_string> = replace string in every file in current working directory.<br>